digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 ### Circuit 10 - P/WIN

 There is a direct link between the following pins, related to the Power Window Circuit, one connector pin, and multiple fuses:
-- right pin - P/WIN fuse
+- Right pin - P/WIN fuse
 - [F15-2](#main-fuse-cluster)
 - [F16-2](#main-fuse-cluster)
 - [connector pin **`12-3`**](#plug-12---3-way-connector)